Healthdirect Free Australian health advice you can count on.

 What causes laryngitis?

 Laryngitis is commonly caused by a viral infection, such as a cold or flu.
 Bacterial infection may also cause laryngitis, although this is rare.
+COVID-19 may also lead to laryngitis and a hoarse voice.
 You can also get laryngitis if you strain or overuse your voice by yelling or after long periods of talking, shouting or singing.

-Laryngitis is said to be chronic or long term when it lasts for more than 3 weeks.
+Laryngitis is said to be chronic (long term) when it lasts for more than 3 weeks.
 Chronic laryngitis is usually caused by:

-Since laryngitis will usually get better on its own, you don’t need to see your doctor.
-However, if you have trouble breathing, your lymph nodes are swollen or your symptoms last more than 2 weeks, see your doctor.
+Because laryngitis will usually get better on its own, most people don’t need to see a doctor for treatment.
+If you have trouble breathing, your lymph nodes are swollen or your symptoms last more than 10 days, see your doctor.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.